lewandovskii9/network-analysis/README.md

 ---

 ## 📁 Investigation Cases

+This section contains all network traffic analysis write-ups.
+As the series progresses, later write-ups demonstrate more thorough methodology, clearer evidence presentation, and a more professional reporting style.

 | #  | Case                                                        | Key Findings                                              | Malware |
 | -- | ----------------------------------------------------------- | --------------------------------------------------------- | ------- |